umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Upgrading-from-9-to-10/index.md

 1. Remove the folders mentioned above on the **Development** environment using [KUDU](../../Set-Up/Power-Tools/index.md) from the `repository` and `wwwroot` folders.
 2. Push the changes to the **Development** environment.
 See the [Deploying from local to your environments](../../Deployment/Local-to-Cloud/index.md) article.
-3. Test **everything** on the **Development** environment.
+3. Test **everything** in the **Development** environment.

 We highly recommend that you go through everything on your Development environment.
-This can help you identify any potential errors after the upgrade, and ensure that you are not deploying any issues on to your Live environment.
+This can help you identify any potential errors after the upgrade, and ensure that you are not deploying any issues onto your Live environment.

 ## Step 5: Going live